YuukiSnowRG/YuukiSnowRG/README.md

 - 👋 Hi, I’m @YuukiSnowRG
 - 👀 I’m interested in Front end Development
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning NodeJS
 - 💞️ I’m looking to collaborate on any type of project for learning experience
 - 📫 How to reach me ...